mein-lee/BLM_resources/README.md

 Project Name: How to actively fight against racism

-My project is a webpage with helpful resources on the Black Lives Matter movement, along with other information on combating racial discrimination, police brutality, and injustice.
+My project is a webpage with helpful online and offline resources, links, and information on the Black Lives Matter movement, along with other information on combating racial discrimination, police brutality, and injustice.

 ## Overview